-San Diego County church assistance programs.
+San Diego County church financial assistance programs.

 There are dozens of assistance programs administered by churches in San Diego County.
 Most of the parishes are involved in providing only a few services to members of the community, as resources are limited.
-But a church may offer everything from free toys to USDA food, gas vouchers for doctor appointments, toiletries, and even financial help for expenses such as rent or electric bills.
+But a church may offer everything from free toys to USDA food, free gas vouchers for doctor appointments, toiletries, and even financial help for paying expenses such as rent or electric bills.

 Since the amount of support is limited, volunteers at parishes including Chula Vista Church of God often give referrals to the working poor.
 As while dozens of assistance programs may be offered, most sites only offer maybe one or two resources to the general public.